The following TMT practice note produced in partnership with Bristows provides comprehensive and up to date legal information covering:

 The key concern that needs to be addressed at the end of an outsourcing contract is the danger of failing to ensure a smooth transfer from an incumbent supplier to either a new supplier (a re-tendering or second-generation deal) or back in-house to the customer (so-called in-sourcing).

-Failing to address this issue exposes the customer in
+Failing to address this issue exposes the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.